Gwyneth Paltrow: Net worth and expensive things she owns

 What is Gwyneth Paltrow’s net worth?

-Celebrity Net Worth pegs Paltrow’s estimated net worth at USD 200 million.
+Celebrity Net Worth pegs Paltrow’s estimated net worth at USD 200 million (INR 16,45,91,00,000 approx).
 Much of this estimate comes from her earnings from Goop, the lifestyle company she founded, and of which she reportedly owns 30 per cent.

 The rest of her income is largely owing to her decades-long career in cinema, where she is identified herself as one of the finest stars in Hollywood.
 However, she gradually took a backseat when it came to films, and her earnings from endorsements became a major contributor.